Client

 Xspice - an X and Spice server.
 Requires Xorg.
 See README.xspice.

-- The latest sources are the same as the xf86-video-qxl driver above, Xspice is mostly reusing that driver and linking directly with spice-server.
+• The latest sources are xf86-video-qxl.
+Xspice is mostly reusing that driver and linking directly with spice-server.

 Older releases